Joseph Bacon Fraser: Business career

 Fraser was president of the Fraser Lumber Company since 1929, and president of the Fraser Supply company since its organization in 1956.
-We he left for World War II, his son Joe Jr. ran the lumber company.
+When he left for World War II, his son Joe Jr. ran the lumber company.
 Much of the timber operation at the time was based on cutting naturally seeded forests, rather than forest replanting operation in common practice today.
 In 1949, in efforts to seek out new properties to timber, he joined a group of lumber associates to buy a total of 20,000 acres of pine forest on Hilton Head Island's southern end for an average of nearly $60 an acre.
 Gen. Joseph B. Fraser, Fred C. Hack, Olin T. McIntosh, and C.C.
 Stebbins formed the Hilton Head Company to handle the timber operation.
 In 1956, Fraser youngest son, Charles E., who had recently graduated from Yale law, bought his father interest in the Hilton Head Company and created the Sea Pines Company.
 Fraser served as the chairman of the board for the company.